Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: System and Analytical Models

-We consider one RIS is selected for aiding the communication between the TX and RX according to a given RIS selection policy which is defined as follows: \begin{definition} A RIS selection policy $\pol: \Sigma \mapsto \R^2$ is a mapping from the set of all countable locally finite subsets of $\R^2$, denoted by $\Sigma$, to $\R^2$, that satisfies the condition $\pol\paren{\phi} \in \phi$ for all $\phi \in \Sigma$. \end{definition}
+We consider the case where a single RIS is selected for aiding the communication between the TX and RX according to a given RIS selection policy which is defined as follows: \begin{definition} an RIS selection policy $\pol: \Sigma \mapsto \R^2$ is a mapping from the set of all countable locally finite subsets of $\R^2$, denoted by $\Sigma$, to $\R^2$, that satisfies the condition $\pol\paren{\phi} \in \phi$ for all $\phi \in \Sigma$. \end{definition}

-We denote the RIS selected by $\pol$ as $\Xr$.
-Using \eqref{eq: RxSig}, we write the instantaneous SNR associated with RIS $\Xr$ according to
+With a slight abuse of notation, we will denote the RIS selected by $\pol$ as $\Xr$.
+Using \eqref{eq: RxSig}, we write the instantaneous $\snr$ associated with RIS $\Xr$ according to